viamrobotics/docs/docs/components/input-controller/_index.md

 <!-- No modular resources yet -->
 <!-- ### Modular Resources

-{{<modular-resources api="rdk:component:input_controller" type="input_controller">}} -->
+{{<modular-resources api="rdk:component:input_controller" type="input_controller">}}

-If none of these models fit your use case, you can [create a modular resources](/modular-resources/) to add support for it.
+{{< readfile "/static/include/create-your-own-mr.md" >}}-->

+## Control your robot with an input controller with Viam's client SDK libraries

 Once you've configured your input controller according to model type, you can write code to define how your robot processes the input from the controller.

-## Control your robot with an input controller with Viam's client SDK libraries

 To get started using Viam's SDKs to connect to and control your robot, go to your robot's page on [the Viam app](https://app.viam.com), navigate to the **Code sample** tab, select your preferred programming language, and copy the sample code generated.